SEE-GEO/cloud_gan/README.md

 ## Dependencies

-I put together some of the code that I had to read data in a package called `wxdata` available from my github account.
+For reading satellite data the `wxdata` package is required.
+It consists of the code that I had lying aroung to read CloudSat data.
 To install it run
 ```
 git clone https://github.com/simonpf/wxdata
 cd wxdata